dmbarbour/glas/docs/GlasModules.md

 *Note:* Futures or open records in a module's value cannot be assigned by the client of the module.
 They simply remain opaque and undefined.

+## Files as Modules

+Glas will flexibly interpret most files as modules.

+The interpretation of a file into a value will depend on the file extension.
+The `.g` file extension is used for Glas language modules.
+The default behavior for all other file extensions is to return file content as a binary array.

+This behavior is configurable as part of the [Glas Language Extension](GlasLangExt.md) features.
+By defining a language module, developers may report errors, return structured data, or implement domain-specific languages.
+Because file-extensions are non-invasive, it's relatively easy to work with ad-hoc files written using other tools.

-## Binary File Modules
+## Folders as Modules

-For a subset of files, their 'value' is simply their content as a binary array.
-This ability to modularize binary data, without relying on filesystem effects, is convenient for partial evaluation, caching, DSLs, and distributing resources such as documentation or training sets for machine learning.

-Which files are treated as binary data is determined by file extension.
-Files with a `.g` suffix use the Glas language, while all other files are valued by their binary content.
-To keep it simple, this is not configurable.
-However, it is feasible to process binary data at compile-time (via [Glas Language Extensions](GlasLangExt.md)).

-File extensions are not included in module references.
-Thus, a developer may switch transparently between directly including a binary or computing it.

-## Filesystem Directories

-A Glas module is often represented by a directory containing files and subdirectories.
+Glas will also interpret most folders (aka directories) as modules.

-The default value for a directory maps contained files and subdirectories into an open record.
-However, if the directory contains a 'public' module (usually a `public.g` file), the value for the directory becomes the value defined by this module, and other directory content is implicitly private.
+The default interpretation of a folder is simply the closed record of contained modules.
+However, if the folder contains a 'public' module (e.g. a `public.g` file), the value from this module becomes the value of the folder.
+This enables folders to hide implementation details like any other module.

-*Note:* If filesystem names are problematic, e.g. if ambiguous or not portable, the compiler should issue a suitable warning or error.
-File and directory names starting with `.` are hidden and not considered part of a module.
+## Filesystem Names

+Glas compilers should reject files and folders that are awkwardly or ambiguously named, with a suitable warning or error.
+This is heuristic.
+Developers are encouraged to favor short, simple names that would be good as symbols in a record value.

+Files and folders whose names start with `.` are explicitly excluded as Glas modules.
+These can be leveraged for extraneous features - DVCS, caching, project management, ad-hoc compiler options, etc..

 ## Filesystem Dependencies

-Glas restricts filesystem dependencies: a file may only depend on modules defined in the same filesystem directory, or distribution packages.
-Relevantly, Glas does not permit reference to arbitrary directories, and there is no filesystem search path like very many languages use.
+Glas does not support filesystem search paths, and forbids upwards references into parent directories.
+Thus, a file may only depend on modules defined the same folder, or upon distribution packages (see below).

-This restriction simplifies reuse and sharing.
-A directory may easily be copied between projects, or evaluated as a stand-alone project, assuming compatible distributions.
+One consequence of this design is that folders are effectively stand-alone projects.
+This is even true for subdirectories within a project, which may easily be copied into another project as a form of sharing and reuse outside of the package distribution model.

 ## Distribution Packages

 Glas packages are essentially modules from the network instead of the filesystem.
-A package will be concretely represented by filesystem directory.
-Packages should include documentation, unit tests, and other metadata in addition to the public value.
+A package should be represented by a folder, and should contain documentation, tests, and other metadata - not just a public value.

-However, there are many problems with conventional package managers.
-It is challenging to find a set of package versions that work together.
-A package update can silently break other packages.
-It also can be difficult to work around an unresponsive package owner.

-To mitigate these issues, Glas groups packages into 'distributions'.
-A distribution has one version of each package.
-The packages in a distribution can be typed, tested, and verified to work cohesively.
-If there are any problems, they will be visible.
-The developer can repair or remove broken packages after a breaking change.
+Glas groups packages into distributions.
+A distribution has only one version of each package.
+Packages in a distribution should generally be typed, tested, and verified to work cohesively.
+After breaking changes, problems can be made visible and a developer could repair or remove broken packages.

-A Glas development environment can be configured with more than one target distribution, enabling a project to be verified across multiple configurations, or even committed to multiple distributions.
+This design simplifies configuration management and avoids many problems of conventional package managers.

+Distributions will generally be maintained by a community or company, and favor DVCS-style tactics - fork, merge, pull request, etc. - for sharing and distribution.
+A Glas project might edit multiple packages and target multiple distributions, enabling verification of compatibility with multiple configurations.

-*Note:* Because packages are shared by many distributions, naming conflicts are possible.
-Glas assumes these conflicts will be solved socially, e.g. by staking claim to a name or prefix in a popular community distribution.
+*Note:* Glas assumes naming conflicts will be solved socially, e.g. by staking claim to a name or prefix within a popular community distribution.

 ## Distribution Journal